rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 And fearing that we might run on the rocks, they let down four anchors from the stern and prayed for day to come. ^2729

-And as the sailors were seeking to escape from the ship, and had lowered the ship’s boat into the sea under pretense of laying out anchors from the bow, ^2730
+And as the sailors were seeking to escape from the ship, and had lowered the ship's boat into the sea under pretense of laying out anchors from the bow, ^2730

 Paul said to the centurion and the soldiers, Unless these men stay in the ship, you cannot be saved. ^2731

-Then the soldiers cut away the ropes of the ship’s boat and let it go. ^2732
+Then the soldiers cut away the ropes of the ship's boat and let it go. ^2732

 As day was about to dawn, Paul urged them all to take some food, saying, Today is the fourteenth day that you have continued in suspense and without food, having taken nothing. ^2733

 Therefore I urge you to take some food.
-For it will give you strength, for not a hair is to perish from the head of any of you. ^2734
+It will give you strength, for not a hair is to perish from the head of any of you. ^2734

 And when he had said these things, he took bread, and giving thanks to God in the presence of all he broke it and began to eat. ^2735

 Then they all were encouraged and ate some food themselves. ^2736

-( We were in all 276 persons in the ship .) ^2737
+(We were in all 276 persons in the ship.) ^2737

 And when they had eaten enough, they lightened the ship, throwing out the wheat into the sea. ^2738